 Home Brew Kombucha – Second fermentation

-Published Categorized as fermenting, food, health, recipes Tagged , , , No Comments on Home Brew Kombucha – Second fermentation
+Published Categorized as fermenting, food, health, recipes Tagged , , , 2 Comments on Home Brew Kombucha – Second fermentation

 Now we get into the second fermentation part of how to home brew kombucha.
 You may want to read the first fermentation part.